The Legal Clinic Fund

-Grant Size + Duration: Grant amounts will vary, depending on proposed activities and the organization’s capacity.
-Grant awards for small organizations will likely range from $50,000 – $150,000 annually.
-Grant awards for large organizations will likely range from $75,000 – $200,000 annually.
+Grant Size + Duration: Grant amounts vary, depending on proposed activities and the organization’s capacity.
+Grant awards for small organizations often range from $50,000 – $150,000 annually.
+Grant awards for large organizations often range from $75,000 – $200,000 annually.

 Please note there is a 10% limit on university overhead that may be charged to grant awards.

 Eligibility: Legal clinics affiliated with accredited law schools are eligible to apply.
 The fund will not provide seed funding for new clinics or grants to unfunded proposed clinics.
 Preference will be given to clinics able to demonstrate a commitment to service of, or partnership with, newsrooms and journalists.

 The Fund provides financial support to First Amendment and media serving legal clinics affiliated with accredited law schools.
 The Fund offers grants in three broad areas: capacity building and infrastructure, collaboration, and experimentation.